PRESS RELEASE: Major Companies Pledge to Help Afghan Refugees Advance Their Careers with Support of U.S. Military Veterans

 Complementing Tent’s wider mission of connecting refugees to work – including through employment by the more than 300 major companies in Tent’s network – the mentorship program will champion Afghan refugee mentees in their career growth.
 Each will be connected with a mentor who will provide 1:1 guidance on topics such as navigating the U.S. job market and workplace norms, how to craft an effective resume, job interview practice, professional network growth, and more.
 Critically, as many Afghans face steep career barriers despite their extensive professional and educational backgrounds, the program will support mid-to-high skilled Afghans as they look to bridge to roles more commensurate with their experience.

 “Finding a first job provides a hugely important sense of security and relief to many refugees; but it can also mean that refugees often take jobs that are not commensurate with their skills or expertise,” said Gideon Maltz, CEO of Tent.
-“I am so proud of the vanguard of companies that have joined this initiative – thanks to their support, and the many more companies to come, [thousands of] Afghans will have clear guidance and support from trusted mentors who can help them pursue opportunities that match their background and expertise.”
+“I am so proud of the vanguard of companies that have joined this initiative – thanks to their support, and the many more companies to come, hundreds of Afghans will have clear guidance and support from trusted mentors who can help them pursue opportunities that match their background and expertise.”

 The program will be a win-win for Afghan refugees and veterans alike – as the majority of U.S. veterans, and most veterans of Afghanistan, say opportunities to help resettle Afghan allies would improve their mental health or wellbeing, according to research by More in Common.